 A trade, profession or type of work undertaken for profit or pay.
 It is not a specific job with any particular employer and is independent of location and availability.

-Optional Serious Illness Cover for Children
+Child Serious Illness Cover

 The full-time occupation you had immediately before the start of the illness or injury (or incapacity for the purposes of Income Protection Cover).